-- CTE Industry Training Option - This option is designed for CTE industry personnel who plan and/ or conduct training in their environment or who desire to become more effective leaders in their current positions.
+- CTE Industry Training Option -

+This option is designed for CTE industry personnel who plan and/ or conduct training in their environment or who desire to become more effective leaders in their current positions.
 This option will be tailored to the candidate's specific needs in any CTE-related field.
-The approved electives below are a sample listing of potential universitywide electives (department approval required).
+The approved electives below are a sample listing of potential university-wide electives (department approval required).

-wide elec lives (ue

 CTE 4145 Curriculum Construction in Career and

-Technical Education 3
+Technical Education

 CTE 4160 Methods of Teaching Career and Technical

 Education

-T&OE 6132 Research/Thesis or
+t&OE 6132 Research/Thesis

+OR

-T&OE 5022 Internship 3-6
+Internship 3-6

-Approve d Electiv res
+DUATE ELECTIVES 9-12

-(individ ualized based on candidates needs)
+(individ lualized l pased on candidates needs)

-INDM 4210 Industrial Management 3
+INDM 4210 Industrial Management

 INDM 5015 Legal Aspects of Industry

-INDM 4220 Human Factors Engineering 3
+INDM 4220 Human Factors Engineering

-INDM 4230 Quality Control Management 3
+INDM 4230 Quality Control Management

-MGT 4300 Health Care Administration 3
+MGT 4300 Health Care Administration

-MGT 4310 Total Quality Management 3
+MGT 4310 Total Quality Management

-SAFE 4000 Ergonomics in Safety and Health 3
+SAFE 4000 Ergonomics in Safety and Health

-SAFE 4430 Workers Compensation Legislation .
-3
+SAFE 4430 Workers Compensation Legislation

 SAFE 5010 Organization, Administration, and

-Supervision of Safety Programs 3
+Supervision of Safety Programs

-HRM 4930 Compensation and Benefits 3

-HRM 4960 Employment and Development3